223MapAction/Model_deploy/DPG_ASSESSMENT.md

 **Status: Compliant**

-ML-Deploy primarily contributes to the following Sustainable Development Goals:
+Model_deploy primarily contributes to the following Sustainable Development Goals:

 -   **SDG 13: Climate Action**: By providing tools for environmental issue detection and analysis, our project supports efforts to combat climate change and its impacts.
 -   **SDG 11: Sustainable Cities and Communities**: Our image classification system can help identify urban environmental issues, contributing to more sustainable urban planning.